Evaluating the Robustness of Trigger Set-Based Watermarks Embedded in Deep Neural Networks: Motivation

 We observe that previous studies on trigger set-based watermarks have evaluated the robustness of their methods using arbitrary choices of the existing attacks, thus demonstrating an upper bound on their robustness only to the selected attacks.
 Due to the nature of adversarial evaluation, the existence of one effective attack denotes the failure to protect the IP of \owner, effectively breaking a target watermarking scheme.
 Therefore, it is paramount to account for all existing attacks to demonstrate meaningful robustness.

 Table~\ref{tab:attack} summarizes the evaluations performed by the previous watermark research in terms of applicable existing attacks.
 Note from the table that no previous studies evaluated their approaches against a complete set of attacks.
-Among the six attacks, the researchers only considered at most three attack scenarios and missed other attacks in their evaluations.
+Among the six attacks, 10 out of \numwm prior watermark studies only considered at most three attacks and missed other attacks in their evaluations.
 Moreover, model stealing attacks have never been evaluated in any previous studies.

 We emphasize that all six attacks examined herein have existed since each watermarking algorithm was first proposed.
 In other words, ever since each watermarking algorithm was first proposed, their robustness against several existing state-of-the-art attacks has remained unexplored.
 Therefore, it is still questionable whether state-of-the-art watermarking algorithms can successfully work as a defense mechanism against various real-world threats.